-The Company is committed to issue a total of 1,245,824 common shares to its directors, officers and consultants over the next 6 months for consulting and geological consulting services.
+The Company is committed to issue a total of 1,245,824 common shares to its directors, officers and consultants for consulting and geological consulting services.

 Other than disclosed in this MD&A - Quarterly Highlights, the Company does not have any commitments, expected or unexpected, or uncertainties.